mgpiller/subtlebias/README.md

 The presentation overview for this project can be found here: https://bit.ly/2GwnrLi

-Included in this repository are:

 Data used in this project

       NPOV dataset
       Features data files
       Processed NPOV with features files
-      WIKI2, WIKI103 links
+      WIKI2, WIKI103 data sets

 Language models created as a result of this work

       WIKI2 Embeddings
       WIKI-103 Embeddings

 Source code

-      //while you will need to get the entire fast.ai library to run the project, several files had to modified
+      While you will need to get the entire fast.ai library to run the project, several files had to modified in order to run the language models.
-      //only those modified files are included in this repo fast.ai libraries modified source code
+      Only those modified files are included in this repo

+      fast.ai libraries modified source code

       seq2seq ibm modification